Anna Rogovoy is a choreographer and performer living in Brooklyn, New York.

-Her work has been presented at JACK (Brooklyn, NY), Eden’s Expressway (NYC), The Tank (NYC), and The Cocoon Theatre (Rhinebeck and Poughkeepsie, NY).
-She has also been an artist-in-residence and created new work at Bennington College (Bennington, VT) and the Berkshire Choreography Project (Pittsfield, MA).
-Anna is a 2016-2017 commissioned artist for the Oye Group (FKA Brooklyn Gypsies).
-She is a fiscally sponsored artist through New York Live Arts.
+Her dances have been presented at JACK, the 92nd St Y, University Settlement, Triskelion Arts, Eden’s Expressway, The Judson Memorial Church, The Tank, Vital Joint, and The Cocoon Theatre.
+She has also been an artist-in-residence at Bennington College and the Berkshire Choreography Project.
+Anna was a 2016-2017 commissioned artist for the Oye Group (FKA Brooklyn Gypsies).

 Anna has also studied gaga, Ohad Naharin’s movement language, since 2010, including a month of research at the Suzanne Dellal Centre in Tel Aviv, Israel.

 Through the Merce Cunningham Trust, Anna has danced in several works by Merce Cunningham including Trails, TV Rerun, and Inlets 2.

 In addition to her work as a choreographer and performer, Anna has worked in arts administration for many years.
 Some favorite past roles have included Public Relations Coordinator for Jacob's Pillow Dance Festival, Company and Communications Manager for Dorrance Dance, and Artistic Administrator for the Vail Dance Festival.
 Currently she provides administrative support for John Jasperse Projects.